 After splashing out on brand new kitchen doors, you have given your space a new lease of life.
 These crisp, clean, fresh doors are fantastic to look at but, as you know with the kitchen, this fresh new outlook won’t last forever.
 As you spend time in the kitchen preparing, cooking and eating food, the surface of the doors will take on some grease and grime.
 As you would with any household chores, you should be cleaning them regularly.
+This post looks at how to clean cupboard doors and the different cleaning products you should use.

-How to Clean Different Types of Doors
+How to Clean Different Types of Kitchen Cupboard Doors

 Always wash gloss doors with a gentle detergent and water.
 Follow this up by drying it with a soft cloth, towel or kitchen roll.
 You might find that soapy water will leave ugly streaks on the doors, so you should try using glass cleaning spray to remove these – vinegar diluted in water is also known to help.
 After applying the liquid of your choice, again dry the doors with a soft cloth which will ensure your doors remain beautifully shined.